Things You Didn’t Know About Alhambra Palace

 Fare: 4 USD

 The airport is approximately 1 km away from the palace.
-You will have to alight from the Catedral de Granada and meet your tour guide from there.
-The travel time takes 25 minutes, so make sure you have extra time since the tour is scheduled.
+You will have to alight from the Catedral de Granada and meet your tour guide.
+The travel time takes 25 minutes, so ensure you have extra time since the tour is scheduled.

 Drive a car